This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Add the cream, sugar, and lemon zest to a saucepan and heat over medium heat until the sugar dissolves and the cream is steaming.
+• Add 2 cups heavy cream, ยพ cup granulated sugar, and 1 tablespoon lemon zest to a medium saucepan and heat over medium heat until the sugar dissolves and the cream is steaming, stirring constantly.

-• Let the mixture simmer for 2 minutes before adding the lemon juice and vanilla.
-Mix to combine and continue to cook for 1-2 minutes, until it begins to thicken.
+• Reduce the heat to medium-low and let the cream mixture simmer for 2 minutes before adding 6 tablespoons fresh lemon juice and 1 teaspoon vanilla extract.
+Stir to combine and continue to cook for 1-2 minutes, until it begins to thicken.

-• Remove from the heat and press through a fine mesh sieve to remove the zest and any pulp.
+• Remove from the heat and press through a fine mesh strainer to remove the zest and any pulp.

-• Portion into ramekins or dessert cups.
+• Pour the mixture into 4 4-ounce ramekins or dessert cups.
 Cover and chill for 3 hours, or overnight.

-• Serve with a dollop of whipped cream and fresh berries.
+• Serve with a dollop of whipped cream and fresh berries, if desired.

 Nutrition